 AI Client Compatibility

-MintMCP supports all major AI clients:
+MintMCP supports major AI clients:

 - Claude (Desktop and Web)